StevenTammen/StevenTammen.github.io/pages/life-purpose.md

 ### Proposition 1: Knowing right is a necessary but not sufficient condition for having right intent

 This implication (and the following implication) deal with a branch of normative ethics called [deontology](https://en.wikipedia.org/wiki/Deontological_ethics), specifically, the idea that the morality of an action depends upon intent as well as the action's actual consequences.
 This is in opposition to strict [consequentialism](https://en.wikipedia.org/wiki/Consequentialism) wherein an action is deemed right or wrong only based on the action's actual consequences.
+I say *actual* consequences to distinguish between the outcome of an action (i.e., what did actually happen) and the intended outcome of an action (i.e., what the agent doing the action intended would happen).
+For clarity's sake, I will call the consequences associated with an intended outcome "intended consequences."

 ### TODO: Finish filling out argument and explaining